 Employees have legal rights that their employers must acknowledge and honor.
-If an employer punishes you for doing a legally protected activity, you might pursue an employer retaliation lawsuit against the company.
+If an employer punishes you for doing a legally protected activity, you might pursue an employer retaliation case against the company.
+All cases vary, and many factors influence how much your retaliation lawsuit or settlement could be worth.
+Plus, you may recover different types of damages.

 What Is Employer Retaliation?